MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

 # Create topics from existing support content on the web

-You can efficiently leverage existing content that already exists on webpages when creating a Power Virtual Agents bot.
+You can efficiently use existing content that already exists on webpages when creating a Power Virtual Agents bot.
 This capability is useful if you already have help or support content, such as FAQ pages or supports sites.

-Rather than manually copy-pasting or recreating content, you can utilize AI-assisted authoring to automatically extract and insert relevant content from existing web content into your bot.
+Rather than manually copy-pasting or recreating content, you can use AI-assisted authoring to automatically extract and insert relevant content from existing web content into your bot.

 The feature uses AI to determine the structure and content on a webpage.
 It isolates content blocks that pertain to single issues and classifies them into topics.
-It then identifies what the [**Trigger phrase** (or "question") and what the **Message** node (or "answer")](authoring-create-edit-topics.md) should be for each topic.
+The feature then identifies what the [**Trigger phrase** (or "question") and what the **Message** node (or "answer")](authoring-create-edit-topics.md) should be for each topic.

 There are three main steps to using the feature:
 1. Extract content from FAQ or support pages.